 Overcoming Nature Typically Wastes Resources

-Success Depends on the Strain
+Forced Perennial Success Depends on the Strain

-Why You May Want to Re-veg the Cannabis Plant
+Why You May Want to "Re-veg" the Cannabis Plant

-Despite the additional time and resources necessary to re-veg a cannabis plant, there are some popular reasons that growers choose to do so.
+Despite the additional time and resources required to re-veg a cannabis plant, there are some popular reasons why growers choose to do so.

 Instead of Perennials, Try Staggering